-The old notes were and the new notes will be issued in two separate series, which we refer to as the 5 year notes and the 10 year notes.
-The new 5 year notes and the new 10 year notes will be identical in all material respects to the old 5 year notes and the old 10 year notes, respectively, except that the registration rights and the related additional interest provisions and transfer restrictions applicable to the old notes do not apply to the new notes.
-The new 5 year notes and the old 5 year notes and the new 10 year notes and the old 10 year notes will each constitute a single series for all purposes under the indenture.
-To the extent any old notes are not exchanged for new notes, those old notes will remain outstanding under the indenture and will rank pari passu with the new notes of that series.
-We refer to the old notes and the new notes of each series collectively as the 5 year notes and the 10 year notes.
+The old notes were and the new notes will be issued in one series.
+The new notes will be identical in all material respects to the old notes, except that the registration rights and the related additional interest provisions and transfer restrictions applicable to the old notes do not apply to the new notes.
+The new notes and the old notes will constitute a single series for all purposes under the indenture.
+To the extent any old notes are not exchanged for new notes, those old notes will remain outstanding under the indenture and will rank pari passu with the new notes.